 Variable label mean age of all full-time employees

 Variable name alter_mw_vz

 Data type Numerical

-Origin ВеН

-Detailed description This variable contains the mean age of all the full-time employees in the establishment.
+Origin ВеН Detailed description This variable contains the mean age of all the full-time employees in the establishment.
 The age is calculated from the date of birth.
-It is recalculated for every cross-section as of the reference date of 30.06 of the respective year.
-Individuals who are reported with the person group codes 101, 140, 143, 105, 106, 112, 118, 119, 120, 149, 201, 203, 205, 999 and YYY and as full-time employees are counted as full-time employees.
-Further information on the person group code can be found in the Appendix (Section 8.2) and information on the definition of full-time and part-time employment in Section 3.1.6.
+It is recalcu- lated for every cross-section as of the reference date of 30.06 of the re- spective year.
+Individuals who are reported with the person group codes 101, 140, 143, 105, 106, 112, 113, 114, 118, 119, 120, 149, 201, 203, 205, 999 and YYY and as full-time employees are counted as full-time employees.
+Further information on the person group code can be found in the Appen- dix (Section 6.2) and information on the definition of full-time and part- time employment in Section 3.1.6.
 This means that trainees/apprentices and people in marginal part-time employment or in partial retirement are not taken into account.
+The values are rounded to the second decimal digits.
+However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.
 Sensitive variable No